grid-line

 • The general sentiment around this trend – what kind of tone do they use when reviewing the product?

-So now we can understand why bamboo baby clothes are popular, which is another positive sign that this trend has long-term growth potential.
+These reviews help you understand why bamboo baby clothes are popular, which is another positive sign that this trend has long-term growth potential.

 You can also extract valuable customer demographic insights from reviews like: